SteveKhoa/SteveKhoa/README.md

 - ⚡ Fun fact: ...
 -->

 An Undergraduate student in Vietnam.

-A learner of Image Processing and Computer Vision.
+I am interested in Image Processing and Computer Vision.

 khoa.ltng@gmail.com